aliyegallagher/Vancouver/README.md

 ## Taxonomy:

+In progress; working on making sure all headings line up appropriately, and that the individual sites are comparable links.

 ## Choreography:

 Each personal page opens with a header and nav, followed by an image of the student, and then four headings: "About Me", "Early Life and